Is Blue Lagoon Worth It? A Complete Guide

 Best Tours that Include the Blue Lagoon

-If you’re not interested in exploring the Golden Circle on the same day as your visit to the Blue Lagoon, you can book the Blue Lagoon Admission with Transfers tour, which includes your choice of Comfort (basic) or Premium admission to the Blue Lagoon plus round-trip transportation from downtown Reykavik.
+If you’re not interested in exploring the Golden Circle on the same day as your visit to the Blue Lagoon, you can book the Blue Lagoon Admission with Transfers tour, which includes your choice of basic or premium admission to the lagoon plus round-trip transportation from downtown Reykjavik.

 Prices and Reservation Options for the Blue Lagoon

 All visitors must have advanced reservations to visit the Blue Lagoon.
-If you’re joining a tour, admission is likely included.
-It’s important to book your visit several months in advance if you can.
+If you’re joining a tour, admission should be included.
+But if you’re visiting on your own, you’ll want to make a reservation as far in advance as you can.
 The lagoon does have a maximum capacity and often sells out.

 There are three different single-day reservation options and two overnight options available.
-You can reserve your time at the Blue Lagoon by clicking here.
+We recommend booking directly on the Blue Lagoon’s website here.

 Day Visit Reservation Options

-- The Blue Lagoon Comfort Reservation: Blue Lagoon’s Comfort reservation is a standard spa reservation that includes entrance to the lagoon, a silica mud mask, the use of a towel, and a drink of choice.
-Pricing varies based on reservation time but starts at ISK 8 990 (around $63 USD) for adults (14+).
-Children ages 2 – 13 are free.
+- The Blue Lagoon Comfort Reservation: Blue Lagoon’s Comfort reservation is a standard spa reservation that includes entrance to the lagoon, a silica mud mask, the use of a towel, and one non-alcoholic drink of choice.
+Pricing varies based on reservation time but starts at ISK 11 990 (around $95 USD) for adults (12+), and ISK 2 000 (around $16 USD) for children aged 2 – 11.
+Children under 2 are not permitted.

-- The Blue Lagoon Premium Reservation: Blue Lagoon’s Premium reservation includes everything that the Comfort reservation includes plus two additional face masks, use of a bathrobe and slippers, and a glass of sparkling wine if you dine at the onsite restaurant, Lava.
-Pricing varies based on reservation time but starts at ISK 11 490 (around $80 USD) for adults (13+).
-Children ages 2 – 13 are free.
+- The Blue Lagoon Premium Reservation: Blue Lagoon’s Premium reservation includes everything that the Comfort reservation includes plus one premium drink at the bar, two additional face masks (plus one to take home), and use of a bathrobe.
+Pricing varies based on reservation time but starts at ISK 14 990 (around $120 USD) for adults (12+), and ISK 2 000 (around $16 USD) for children aged 2 – 11.
+Children under 2 are not permitted.

 Overnight Reservation Options